Technigo/project-guess-who/README.md

 # Guess Who by Saralie

 Sprint 1, week 2 assignment at Technigo.
-Focus on javascript to make a guess who game.
+Focus on javascript to make a digital version of the classical board game Guess Who.
+Requirements were to: Set a secret person for each round that you should guess on.
+Dependent on which attributes you chose, the game should filter out possible candidates that could be the secret person.

 ## The problem